 Effective January 1, 2022, all single-family residential, multi-family residential and businesses will be required to participate in organic recycling.
-The City of Lomita, together with CalMet Services, will launch a new Organics Recycling Program to help everyone navigate the requirements for this state-mandated measure, and to educate residents on the proper way to sort organic waste at home.
-The City will initiate a pilot program for residential collection starting in the Spring of 2022.
+The City of Lomita, together with Athens Services, will launch a new Organics Recycling Program to help everyone navigate the requirements for this state-mandated measure, and to educate residents on the proper way to sort organic waste at home.

 The Organics Recycling Program will:

 - Ask residents to dispose of their organic material in their existing green waste bin

 - Create opportunities for businesses, grocery stores and large restaurants to donate edible food to food banks for those in need

 - Reserve California’s valuable landfill space for only products that cannot be recycled

 The City of Lomita will provide extensive education to residents in the weeks and months ahead.
 Be on the lookout for important materials that come through your mailbox and inbox and visit our website for updates: LomitaCity.com/SB1383/

 Starting on January 1, 2024 all residents and businesses in California including Lomita will be required to recycle their organic waste.
 Organic waste includes food scraps, food-soiled paper and green waste.

 For more information on how this regulation will affect solid waste management, visit CalRecycle’s Organics homepage at CalRecycle.ca.gov/nav/organics.